Vertical breast reduction

 How do I know what type of breast reduction is right for me?

 The type of reduction you should undergo is dependent on the shape and size of your breasts.
-In general, the more skin and breast tissue that has to be removed, the more extensive the incisions.
+In general, the more skin and breast tissue that must be removed, the more extensive the incisions.
 During your consultation, your surgeon will discuss all the options and give you recommendations.

 Will insurance cover my reduction?